Iceland city view

 Traditional Food from Iceland

 Eating a million and one hot dogs in Reykjavík and everywhere else.
-Icelandic hot dogs are so much better than American hot dogs and everyone eats them since they’re incredibly cheap and delicious.
+Icelandic hot dogs are much better than American hot dogs, and everyone eats them since they’re incredibly cheap and delicious.
 Eat like a local—eat hot dogs.

 Stuffing my face with the most delicious langoustine in Pakkhús, a restaurant in the town of Höfn, the lobster capital of Iceland.
 My cousin said it’s one of the top two meals of his life.